maehr/Sexueller-Missbrauch-im-Umfeld-der-katholischen-Kirche-in-der-Schweiz/README.md

 The structure of this repository follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) of _The Turing Way_ and is organized as follows:

 - `data/`: data files, including schemas, controlled vocabularies, and MediaWiki templates
-  - `data/schemas/`: data model definitions and entity schemas
+  - `data/entities/`: component-based entity definitions (schemas + templates)
+  - `data/vocabularies/`: controlled vocabularies
-  - `data/templates/`: MediaWiki templates and forms for data entry
+  - `data/wiki/`: general MediaWiki templates
-- `documentation/`: documentation for the data and the repository
+- `analysis/`: analysis scripts and documentation
+- `meta/`: project history and architecture documentation
 - `paper/`: the abstract of the research paper submitted to ZfdG
 - `src/`: deployment infrastructure and configuration files
-  - Infrastructure-as-Code examples (Docker Compose, Dockerfile)
-  - MediaWiki configuration and extension setup
-  - Comprehensive deployment documentation
+  - `src/deployment/`: deployment documentation and configuration
+  - `src/maintenance/`: maintenance scripts

 ## 📊 Data Description